AsamiKamiya/ApiSoloProject/README.md

 This was created during my time as a student at Code Chrysalis

-# Conveniennce stores Oden API
+# Convenience stores Oden API

 This was created during my time as a student at Code Chrysalis.
-This API is finding conveniennce store's `Oden menu` and recording `purchase`.
+This API is finding convenience store's `Oden menu` and recording `purchase`.
 Have fun!

 ## Setting